NepNepNeppu/ramka-documentation/docs/index.md

 things with Fusion, even if you're a complete newcomer to the library.

 !!! caution "But first, something important..."
-	**<span style="font-size: 1.5em; color: var(--fusiondoc-accent);">
+ **<span style="font-size: 1.5em; color: var(--colors-accent);">
  Do not use Fusion for real-world production work unless you're 100,000% willing and able to withstand large breaking changes.
  </span>**

  Fusion is in beta right now!
 You *will* encounter:

  - bugs in core features
  - updates that completely remove existing features
  - changes in behaviour between versions
  - changing advice on coding conventions and how to structure your project

  This is not a bad thing!
 Moving fast with Fusion at this early stage means we can quickly abandon counterproductive ideas and features, and discover much more solid foundations to build upon.

  Don't be discouraged from Fusion though; feel free to follow along with our development and try using the library in your own time!
 More stable, long-term Fusion versions will be available once Fusion exits beta testing.

 -----